Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 - Results Received: February 2026

-All products were from sealed, unopened bottles with at least 12 months remaining before expiration.
+All products came from sealed, unopened bottles with at least 12 months remaining before expiration.

 Top 7 Third-Party Tested Brands